 A Sampling of Howe Sound Dive Sites

-Ansel Point: 24 meters (80 feet), somewhat difficult shore access, can access by boat, rich site with a steep wall, lots of macro critters including golf ball crabs, squat lobsters, wolf eels, possible harbor seals, experienced level
+Ansel Point: 24 meters (80 feet), somewhat difficult shore access, can access by boat, a rich site with a steep wall, lots of macro critters including golf ball crabs, squat lobsters, wolf eels, possible harbor seals, experienced level

 Bowen Island: multiple dives around this big island, some require boat access, some are possible from shore, one site near Mannion Bay boasts many small red octopus, sole, sea cucumbers, crabs and others at depths of 15-18 meters (50-60 feet), all levels